tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 [WRONG] False

 # ~Question 2
-Sedation is seldom used in critical care settings.
+Sedation is often used in critical care settings.

-[WRONG] True
+[RIGHT] True
-[RIGHT] False
+[WRONG] False

 # Levels of Anesthesia
 There are four levels of anesthesia: